 Ironically we cringe at this question so much that it instantly makes us go into denial mode.
 “NO … I have quite a normal ego thank you,” we are prone to think.
-Then, we might proceed to hunt for a person in our lives that we can feel angry and self-righteous towards, and start ruminating on how much we detest their inflated ego.
+Then, we might proceed to hunt for a person in our lives that we can feel angry and self-righteous towards and start ruminating on how much we detest their inflated ego.

-Funny don’t you think?
+Strange don’t you think?

 The ego denies the existence of the ego, and the ego likes to find someone else to blame, which is precisely why we continue ending up in the same depressing emotional ruts over and over again.
-When we refuse to acknowledge the extent to which our ego runs our lives, we fail to ever authentically grow or find deep peace in life.
+When we refuse to acknowledge the extent to which our ego runs our lives, we fail to ever authentically grow or find deep inner peace in life.

 But to acknowledge that you have a humongous ego is very hard.
 Oh yes!

 It takes humility, openness and radical honesty to get to a point where you can say, “YES, I have a MASSIVE EGO, and it sucks.”
 It takes a lot of courage to admit that you are wrong and that you’re not as great or as righteous as you once thought.
 Why?
 Because for many people this spells D.E.A.T.H., an ego death; death of stability, death of certainty, death of confidence, death of self-esteem.

 But hear me now … you don’t need to hate yourself in order to admit that you have an inflated ego!
 On the contrary, admitting this to yourself is one of the greatest acts of self-love possible, and it is a direct gift from the Soul to be able to admit your egotism, and yet still respect who you are on a soulful level.

 5 Tactics of the Inflated Ego That Keep You Asleep